scrapli/scrapli_cfg/README.md

 scrapli_cfg makes merging or replacing device configurations over Telnet or SSH easy, all while giving you the scrapli behaviour you know and love.

-*NOTE* this is still a work in progress, there is a lot of work to be done on the testing front in particular!
+*NOTE* this is still a work in progress, the first "official" release will be 2021.07.30... until then there will be pre-releases made for that date.

 #### Key Features: